RashidShaik16/RashidShaik16/README.md

-- 👋 Hi, I’m @RashidShaik16
+- 👋 Hi, I’m Rashid Shaik
 - 👀 I’m interested in frontend web development
 - 🌱 I’m currently learning Html, css, javascript and react
 - 💞️ I’m looking to collaborate on frontend projects
-- 📫 How to reach me rashidshaik.dev16@gmail.com
+- 📫 You can reach me at rashidshaik.dev16@gmail.com

 <!---
 RashidShaik16/RashidShaik16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.